astrovishalthakur/MachineLearning/README.md

 Following repo consists of some Machine learning models I created.

-This repo will be updated as new projects are added.
+This repo will be updated as new projects will be added.

 ## For now, following models are here.